-If you want sustainable weight loss and to alkalize your body, ditch the dairy.
+If you want to achieve sustainable weight loss and better health, ditch the dairy.
 The most common protest we hear?
 “I could never give up cheese!”

-Here’s an easy recipe to help you replace cheese:
+Here’s an easy, delicious recipe to help you replace cheese:

 Full of healthy fats, fiber, and protein!